How We As Black Men Can Protect Our Mental Space

 There is so much going on at the moment, we are in the middle of a global pandemic which is completely reshaping the world we live in and altering our reality in so many ways.
 That in itself comes with it’s own challenges.
 Add to that the fact that Black people are dying from Covid-19 at higher rates and are disproportionately more affected, both economically and health wise by this pandemic.
 Throw on top of that the recent death of George Floyd at the hands of police and it quickly becomes clear why 2020 can be seen as especially overwhelming for Black people.
 It is therefore imperative that we all take a moment to take note of our mental health and to take steps to make sure we are taking good care of ourselves physically, mentally and spiritually.

 We care about our Black men and wanted to look at ways we can provide valuable tips on how Black men can protect their mental space.
-We are in no way trained professionals in this field and would strongly advise you visit websites like Black Mind Matters UK for professional support, who are offering free counseling to Black people.
+We are in no way trained professionals in this field and would strongly advise you visit websites like Black Mind Matters UK for professional support, who are offering free counselling to Black people.
 Here are a few things we have learned through research and reading that we hope will be useful to you too

 Take a break